Million Dollar Business Plan: Jai Coaches Chayse on a Road Trip

 A School Designed for Engagement

-That comparison can put unnecessary pressure on children.
-A more meaningful goal is to help children discover what they are capable of and how their learning connects to life.
+A more meaningful question may be whether a child is discovering what they are capable of and beginning to understand how their learning connects with their life.

 Green School Bali students learning in a natural environment